danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 }
 ```

-A mock could then look like this:
+A MockingKit mock of this protocol could look something like this:

 ```swift
 class MockStringConverter: Mock, StringConverter {